AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 ![The Select source field dialog with the email options displayed.](/help/assets/setup/add-manage-audiences/select-source-field.png){zoomable="yes"}

 Some profile attributes are modeled inside a list, which is an array of objects (shown as `Object[]` in the dialog).
-This is common when a key identifier or attribute lives inside a repeating record, such as an account number or vehicle identifier stored under a list of accounts or vehicles.
-For example, a profile can contain a list of `devices`, where each device has its own fields, such as `Device ID`.
+Key identifiers or attributes often live inside these repeating records, such as an account number or vehicle identifier.

 Under the **[!UICONTROL Profile attributes]** option, expand the list field in the **[!UICONTROL Select source field]** dialog, then select the nested field you want to map to a match key.
 For example, expand `devices` and select `Device ID`.
 The nested field then populates the source field for that mapping row, and you map it to a target field the same way as any other source field.